PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: Evaluation Results

-\textbf{Overall results.} As shown in~\tab{baseline}, \agent consistently performed better than SRE-Agent and SRE-Agent+CT across the LLMs that were evaluated, both on root-cause reasoning (RCR) accuracy and root-cause identification (RCI) accuracy. \agent's RCA reasoning accuracy correlates strongly with root-cause identification accuracy, reflecting how human SREs rely on accurate fault pinpointing for effective root-cause analysis.
+\textbf{Overall results.} As shown in~\tab{baseline}, \agent consistently performed better than SRE-Agent and SRE-Agent+CT across all LLMs that were evaluated, both on root-cause reasoning (RCR) accuracy and root-cause identification (RCI) accuracy. \agent's RCA reasoning accuracy correlates strongly with root-cause identification accuracy, reflecting how human SREs rely on accurate fault pinpointing for effective root-cause analysis.
+Reasoning models (gpt-5-codex, o4-mini) exhibited better RCA accuracies overall.
+Moreover, the strong performance of gpt-5-codex likely stemmed from its superior code-understanding capabilities (demonstrated in~\cite{jimenez2024swebench}), enabling it to better correlate the code context and program behavior with the incident.
+The low accuracy of mistral-medium-3.1 was due to its failure to select the correct initial candidates and its inability to follow output format instructions, which resulted in parsing errors.

-For ReAct-style SRE agent baselines, RCA accuracy is tightly coupled to tool-calling: models with stronger tool use (mistral-medium-3.1, gpt-5) achieve higher RCA accuracy, whereas strong reasoning models not tuned for tool usage (e.g., o4-mini, deepseek-r1) underperform due to inconsistent tool calls.
-These inconsistencies cause them to invoke incorrect tools, pass incorrect parameters, or skip necessary tools, leading investigations to end with symptom-level explanations (e.g., error traces) rather than true root causes.
-The gap between gpt-5 and gpt-5-codex within the same model family manifests this issue: gpt-5-codex, tuned primarily for code-centric tasks and tools, attains lower RCA accuracy than gpt-5, which is tuned for more general tool-calling and thus generalizes better to both SRE and code tools required for RCA.

-For \agent, RCA accuracy correlates more closely with the model's reasoning capabilities: models with stronger reasoning (gpt-5, gpt-5-codex, o4-mini) exhibit higher RCA accuracy overall.
-Moreover, we speculate that the stronger performance of gpt-5-codex compared to gpt-5 stems from its superior code-understanding capabilities (as demonstrated on~\cite{jimenez2024swebench}), which better support correlating code context and program behavior with the incident.
-The low accuracy of mistral-medium-3.1 is primarily due to its failure to select appropriate initial candidates and its inability to follow output-format instructions, which frequently led to output parsing errors.